webaverse/docs/docs/xrpackage-overview.md

 See also the [examples](https://github.com/webaverse/xrpackage/tree/master/examples).

-## Asset packages
+The `start_url` field depends on the type of package:

-Asset packages are those with the following types:
+1. Asset packages

+   For the following types of packages, the `start_url` references the single static asset file to be loaded:

    - `gltf@0.0.1`
    - `vrm@0.0.1`
    - `vox@0.0.1`

-These types of packages represent only a static asset to be loaded.
-The corresponding asset file is referenced in the `start_url` field of `manifest.json`.

-## WebXR packages
+2) WebXR packages

-A WebXR package references the `index.html` entrypoint for the webXR application in the `start_url` field of the `manifest.json` file. `index.html` should be a regular WebXR application, with its assets referenced using relative paths.
+   For WebXR packages, the `start_url` references the `index.html` entrypoint for the WebXR app. `index.html` should be a regular WebXR application, with assets referenced using relative paths.

-Because XRPackage is a spatial packaging format, the main additional requirement is that the WebXR application autoimatically starts its WebXR session upon receiving the `sessiongranted` event (see the [WebXR Navigation Specification](https://github.com/immersive-web/webxr/blob/master/designdocs/navigation.md) and the [example](https://github.com/webaverse/xrpackage/blob/88a87d296019530f4f76ec18ce64f9397cd4b27d/examples/html/cube.html#L25).
+   Because XRPackage is a spatial packaging format, the main additional requirement is that the WebXR application automatically starts its WebXR session upon receiving the `sessiongranted` event (see the [WebXR Navigation Specification](https://github.com/immersive-web/webxr/blob/master/designdocs/navigation.md) and the [example](https://github.com/webaverse/xrpackage/blob/88a87d296019530f4f76ec18ce64f9397cd4b27d/examples/html/cube.html#L25).

 ## Package icons

 Packages can contain icons that represent them in previews.
 Multiple icons can be in the same package, with different types.
-The icon files are included along with the package as a regular part of the bundle and referenced in the manifest.
+The icon files are included along with the package as regular files and referenced in the manifest.
 This follows the web bundle standard.

-Icons are used not only for rendering a preview for the package, but also specify how it behaves in relation to other packages.
+Icons are used to both render a preview for the package, and specify how it behaves in relation to other packages.
 For example, the collision mesh icon type (`"model/gltf-binary+preview"`) specifies the collision boundary geometry that the package uses, in GLTF form.

 ```
 {